-Assessment of the injured rider and return to competition should be in accordance with the guidelines for the assessment and management of concussion as contained within the Consensus Statement On Concussion In Sport - The 5th International Conference On Concussion in Sport held in Berlin, October 2016.
+Assessment of the injured rider and return to competition should be in accordance with the guidelines for the assessment and management of concussion as contained within the Consensus Statement On Concussion in Sport.

-In the event of a suspected concussion the rider should be assessed using a recognised assessment tool such as SCAT5 or similar (see appendix M).
+In the event of a suspected concussion the rider should be assessed using a recognized assessment tool such as SCAT5 or similar (see appendix M).
 If the assessment confirms a concussion the rider should immediately be excluded from competition for at least the rest of the event.

-Prior to returning to competition the rider should be assessed for and provide documentary evidence of a return to normal neuro-psychological function using for example the IMPACT system, functional MRI scan or similar in accordance with the current International Consensus Statement on Concussion in Sport.
+Prior to returning to competition the rider should be reassessed for and provide documentary evidence of a return to normal neuro-psychological function using for example the IMPACT system, functional MRI scan or similar in accordance with the current International Consensus Statement on Concussion in Sport.